radicle-dev/radicle-upstream/proxy/README.md

 To start up the binary you can run: `cargo run -- local`.
 After that the API is served on `http://127.0.0.1:8080/graphql`.

+To use an in-memory Radicle client, run `cargo run -- memory`.

 You can open the GraphQL explorer in the browser at `http://localhost:8080`.

 To use the `radicle-registry` node as the backend for the proxy run `cargo run